First & foremost, welcome up North! We can't tell you how thrilled we are to be hosting your North Shore getaway.

 Solar Power & Lighting

-There is a solar powered system supporting the lighting for the cabin as well as a backup gas lamp.
-Please only use gas lamp if/when solar power has run out.
+There is a solar powered system supporting the lighting for the cabin.
 The solar powered battery pack can be used to charge small electronics such as phones and possibly a computer.
 There is a Halo battery pack which can be used as a backup for cloudy days.

 *There are two battery powered string lights on the beams above the bed in the loft for night lighting.
 Extra batteries are in the white bin below kitchen counter.